Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \subsection{Optimal Damping Parameter}

 We now address the selection of the damping parameter $\beta$, which plays a critical role in the entropic proximal update.
-As described in \eqref{eq:smoothing-proximal}, $\beta$ arises from the Kullback--Leibler constraint and varies across iterations.
-Propositions~\ref{prop:forward-markov} and~\ref{prop:reverse-markov} show that the optimal value of $\beta$ at each iteration is obtained by minimizing the corresponding dual objective associated with the forward or reverse factorization.
+As described in~\eqref{eq:smoothing-proximal}, $\beta$ is induced by the Lagrange multiplier associated with the Kullback--Leibler trust-region constraint and may vary across iterations.
+Proposition~\ref{prop:forward-markov} and Proposition~\ref{prop:reverse-markov} show that the optimal value of $\beta$ at each iteration is obtained by minimizing the corresponding dual objective associated with the forward or reverse factorization.

-The dual problems defined in \eqref{eq:forward-markov-dual} and \eqref{eq:reverse-markov-dual} are nonlinear in $\beta$ and can be approached using standard numerical optimization techniques~\citep{nocedal1999numerical}.
-However, in practice, we found that off-the-shelf solvers may struggle with feasibility issues in highly nonlinear regimes.
-These difficulties typically stem from violations of the convexity assumptions implicitly required for the quadratic potentials defined in Propositions~\ref{prop:forward-gauss-markov-potentials} and~\ref{prop:reverse-gauss-markov-potentials}, and can lead to instability unless positive definiteness is carefully handled.
+The dual problems defined in~\eqref{eq:forward-markov-dual} and~\eqref{eq:reverse-markov-dual} are nonlinear in $\beta$ and can be approached using standard numerical optimization techniques~\citep{nocedal1999numerical}.
+However, in practice, off-the-shelf solvers may become unstable in highly nonlinear regimes.
+These difficulties typically arise when the quadratic approximations used in Proposition~\ref{prop:forward-gauss-markov-potentials} and Proposition~\ref{prop:reverse-gauss-markov-potentials} fail to preserve the positive definiteness of the precision matrices required by the Gaussian updates.
+In such cases, the feasible range of $\beta$ may be restricted, and numerical optimization of the dual objective requires careful handling.

-To circumvent these challenges, we adopt a simple yet robust alternative.
-We apply a bisection method to the Lagrange multiplier $\alpha$, which implicitly determines the damping parameter via the relation $\beta = \alpha / (1 + \alpha)$.
-This approach searches for the root of the gradient of the Lagrangian $\mathcal{R}(\alpha)$, ensuring that the KL constraint is satisfied at each iteration.
-The root-finding condition is given by:
+To circumvent these challenges, we adopt a simple and robust alternative.
+We apply a bisection method to the Lagrange multiplier $\alpha$, which implicitly determines the damping parameter through the relation $\beta = \alpha / (1 + \alpha)$.
+This approach searches for a root of the derivative of the Lagrangian evaluated at the corresponding proximal update $q^{[i+1]}(x_{0:\T}; \alpha)$.
+The root condition is given by